-Many people who follow the Jewish faith will only consume food that is Kosher, meaning it must meet the Jewish laws about food known as kashrut.
-When providing food and drink, care homes are obliged to consider your needs, preferences, allergies and cultural and religious backgrounds to fulfil standards set out by their care regulators.
+Many people who follow the Jewish faith will only consume food that is Kosher.
+This means it must meet the Jewish laws about food known as kashrut.
+When providing food and drink, care homes must consider your needs, preferences, allergies and cultural and religious backgrounds to meet standards set out by care regulator.

 What is Kosher food?